Trans World Entertainment (film company): Crédit Lyonnais control (1992–1996)

-Crédit Lyonnais foreclosed on Giancarlo Parretti and Metro-Goldwyn-Mayer in 1991 and investigations in both the United States and France began into the bank's practices and associations.
+Crédit Lyonnais foreclosed on Giancarlo Parretti and Metro-Goldwyn-Mayer in 1991, and investigations into the bank's practices and associations began in both the United States and France.
 In August 1992, Crédit Lyonnais foreclosed on Epic Productions and Trans World Entertainment, removing Moshe Diamant and Eduard Sarlui from the company.
 Immediately following their removal, Vision International terminated their production and distribution agreement with Epic and Trans World.
-Former company directors Diamant and Sarlui immediately filed a lawsuit against the bank for $100 million for breach of contract and various damages; January 1993 saw Crédit Lyonnais file a countersuit against Diamant and Sarlui claiming they overstated the company's financial position and stole money from the bank.
+Former company directors Diamant and Sarlui immediately filed a lawsuit against the bank for $100 million for breach of contract and various damages; January 1993 saw Crédit Lyonnais file a countersuit against Diamant and Sarlui, claiming they overstated the company's financial position and stole money from the bank.
 Sarlui and Diamant also sued their former attorney, Eugene L. Wolver, for assisting Crédit Lyonnais in their attempts to bury their bad loans in the Empire/Epic merger, leading to Epic being seized by the bank.

-During this time, Vision International cut ties with Crédit Lyonnais completely, instead receiving backing from Mercantile National and Kreditbank Luxembourg.
+During this time, Vision International cut ties with Crédit Lyonnais completely, instead receiving backing from Mercantile National and Kredietbank Luxembourg.
 However, the ongoing lawsuits with Crédit Lyonnais put pressure on Vision International's producing interest, which lead to founder Mark Damon to depart the company in June 1993.
-In a judgement in May 1993, Crédit Lyonnais was barred from foreclosing on Trans World Entertainment due to the ongoing lawsuit from Sarlui and Diamant.
+In a May 1993 judgement, Crédit Lyonnais was barred from foreclosing on Trans World Entertainment due to the ongoing lawsuit by Sarlui and Diamant.
 Eventually Diamant joined Damon at his new company, Mark Damon Productions, in 1994 once the issues between Vision International and Crédit Lyonnais were resolved.
 Sarlui continued to be a shareholder in Mark Damon Productions, but no longer held an active position in the company.
-Once the lawsuits were settled, Crédit Lyonnais paid compensation to both Diamant and Sarlui and Trans World Entertainment was rolled into Epic Productions, under Crédit Lyonnais control.
+Once the lawsuits were settled, Crédit Lyonnais paid compensation to both Diamant and Sarlui, and Trans World Entertainment was absorbed into Epic Productions, under Crédit Lyonnais control.